 If you are using shirataki noodles, empty out both packages into a colander.
 Rinse for 1-2 minutes, until there is no lingering fishy smell.
 Line colander in paper towel and mix a few big pinches of sea salt in with the noodles, stirring them around to coat.
 Drain for 30 minutes.
 Rinse again and dry well.
 Heat sesame oil in a skillet over medium-low heat.
 Stir noodles around skillet for a couple of minutes, until they start to release some moisture.
 Transfer noodles to a plate or a bowl.

-If you are using zucchini, use mandoline slicer to julienne into long thin strips.
-You can cut out the core of the zucchini first if you don’t want seeds in your zucchini noodles.
+If you are using zucchini, use a spiral slicer to julienne into noodles.
 Salt zucchini liberally, then transfer to a paper towel-lined colander.
 Let sit for 30 minutes to draw some of the moisture from it.
-Rinse well and pat dry with a paper towel.
+Rinse well and gently squeeze dry with a paper towel.
 Heat sesame oil in skillet over medium low heat.
 Add zucchini and carrots to skillet and stir it all around for 1-2 minutes, until heated through and a bit more tender.
 Just barely cook the veggies.
 You don’t want them soft and mushy!
 Transfer to a plate or bowl.

 Mince up ginger, green onions, and garlic cloves.
 Whisk sweeteners, peanut butter, vinegar, soy sauce, and hot water together until sweeteners are dissolved and a smooth sauce is formed.
 In a skillet, heat the macadamia nut oil over medium-low heat.
 Add the minced mixture along with the red pepper flakes and cook for 3 minutes, or until fragrant and softened.
 Add peanut sauce to skillet and cook for one minute.
 Add noodles or zucchini to pan, and remove pan from the heat.
 Stir well to coat, adding half the sesame seeds if desired.
 Serve at room temperature or refrigerate for later use.
 Garnish with the rest of the sesame seeds, julienned cucumber, red pepper flakes, and chopped peanuts if desired.